dantonyblanco/sfdc-ReactJS-Redux-Sass-app/README.md

-Javascript -  Salesforce APP
+ReactJS-Redux -  Salesforce APP
 ===================

-This skeleton app serve as base to develop client-side app in Salesforce.
-The app has the minimal dependencies to  work with ES6, Webpack and JSforce.
+This skeleton app serve as base to develop ReactJS-Redux apps in Salesforce.
+The app has the minimal dependencies to  work with ES6, Webpack, Redux, Sass and JSforce.

 ----------